GautamPanickar/MyCricket/README.md

 # Attention
 This is one of the first projects that I had undertaken during  my college days.
 The code is badly maintained.
-Bu it works!
+But it works!
 Shall optimize the code soon.